leapdao/nervos/packages/childchain/README.md

 # Running the node

-To start the node make sure to have ethermint installed and have your GO Path exposed:
+To start the node make sure to have ethermint (v0.1.0 or higher) installed and have your GO Path exposed:

 ```
 git clone https://github.com/ChainSafe/ethermint